 Yara ShahidiZoey Johnson

-Shahidi's film roles have been varied: Sony Pictures' "Unthinkable," as the daughter of Samuel L. Jackson, Columbia Pictures "Salt," opposite Angelina Jolie, Summit Entertainment's "Alex Cross," as the daughter of Tyler Perry, and the Weinstein Company film "Butter" where she starred opposite Jennifer Garner.
-Her favorite part of acting is the opportunity to transform into different characters, exploring a different world with every new role.
+Shahidi's extensive film roles include Sony Pictures' "Unthinkable," as the daughter of Samuel L. Jackson; Columbia Pictures' "Salt," opposite Angelina Jolie; Summit Entertainment's "Alex Cross," as the daughter of Tyler Perry; and the Weinstein Company film "Butter," where she starred opposite Jennifer Garner.

 Zoey, 15, has everything going for her.
 She's pretty, popular and super smart.
 However, she is dripping in privilege and unearned entitlement.
 Zoey's idea of success is rooted in material things, rather than hard work.
 The definition of accomplishment for Zoey?
 To have 100,000 Instagram followers.